 Signs of thrush

-A woman can herself recognize what she has on the basis of characteristic features:
+A woman can herself recognize what she has by characteristic signs:

 1. itching and burning sensation;